 Dr. Luks is an orthopedist who publishes extensively on his blog, with clear, engaging articles about joint mechanics and injury, often revealing where convention advice gets it wrong.
 Start with these posts, where he lays out a clear and compelling case for the connection between metabolic health and joint health.

-And Four More We Recommend …
+And Five More We Recommend …

 Each of these thinkers brings a unique take on metabolic health, our healthcare system and how we can do better.